 Globally recognised expert in applied decision science, behavioural finance, and financial wellbeing, as well as a specialist in both the theory and practice of risk profiling.
 He started the banking world’s first behavioural finance team as Head of Behavioural-Quant Finance at Barclays, which he built and led for a decade from 2006.

-This series of blogs highlights four broad areas where better application of behavioural-finance insights can lead to better investor outcomes.
+The series highlights four broad areas where better application of behavioural-finance insights can lead to better investor outcomes.

-You can read the introduction here.
-This part covers aspects of suitability that, while their importance is acknowledged, are typically poorly executed.
+This post covers aspects of suitability that, while their importance is acknowledged, are typically poorly executed.

 The full series (additional links to be added later) is: